Each person is different — there is no diet that works for everyone.

 In fact, I would now feel much worse eating my old restricted diets.

-Ultimately, however, fixing my gut (and all the components that entails, such as the circadian rhythm and environmental health) allowed me to move beyond my restricted diet — with better results, more freedom and less stress in my daily life, and better health overall.
+Ultimately, however, fixing my gut (and all the components that entails, such as the circadian rhythm, nutrition, and environmental health) allowed me to move beyond my restricted diet — with better results, more freedom and less stress in my daily life, and better health overall.

 After some time balancing macros, it’s easy to transition to a more intuitive style of eating.
-That said, it’s always a good idea to have an understanding of your macro ratios, whether you’re tracking or using intuition.
+Even as you eat intuitively, it’s always a good idea to have an basic idea about your macro ratios.

 The Cronometer app makes it super easy to learn the nutrient quality of food.